fig and almond cake

-As I enjoy the last full day of Summer 2014, I’m spending my day plotting my first trip of Summer 2015…to Puglia, Italy to celebrate my in-laws 50th wedding anniversary.
+As I enjoy the last full day of Summer 2014, I’m spending my day plotting my first trip of Summer 2015…to Puglia, Italy with my dear friends Peter and Paula.
 We are renting a villa, which comes with a cook….which I’m hoping will be an old Italian woman, who comes every day and prepares amazing home-cooked meals, which I will be enjoying (hopefully) al fresco, looking out over the olive groves…

 And sipping rose’ by the pool…

 But enough about the house….my real excitement lies in all of the wonderful food I will eat, learn to make, and recreate back home to share with you!
-Who knew that two of my favorite Italian foods, bur rata and orecchiette, are from the Puglia region????
-They mediterranean climate is perfect for growing almonds and figs….two more favorites, which I turned into a dessert today.
+Who knew that two of my favorite Italian foods, burrata and orecchiette, are from the Puglia region????
+The Mediterranean climate is perfect for growing almonds and figs….two more favorites, which I turned into a dessert today.

 This thin cake is lovely on its own with a cup of tea, but adding a scoop of vanilla gelato pushes it over the top.
 I hope it inspires you to take your own journey to Puglia, even if your journey never leaves the kitchen.